DHS's Cuccinelli Faces Backlash Over Deleted Tweet About Suspect In Hanukkah Stabbing

 In the aftermath of the attack, New York Gov. Andrew Cuomo said the incident should be treated as terrorism.
 "When you try to commit mass murder based on race, color, creed, you try to instill fear.
 That is terrorism," Cuomo told NPR.

-Thomas, who has pleaded not guilty, is a "disturbed individual," but not someone who harbored hatred toward Jews, according to his lawyer, Michael Sussman.
+Thomas, who has pleaded not guilty, is a "disturbed individual" but not someone who harbored hatred toward Jews, according to his lawyer, Michael Sussman.

-In a statement to NPR responding to Cuccinelli's Twitter post, Sussman said Thomas' parents migrated to the U.S. and were granted legal status in 1986, and Thomas, his client, is an American citizen.
+In a statement to NPR responding to Cuccinelli's Twitter post, Sussman said that Thomas' parents migrated to the U.S. and were granted legal status in 1986 and that Thomas, his client, is a U.S. citizen.

 "His immigration status appears totally unrelated to his mental illness and the circumstances which caused the events of last Saturday evening," Sussman said.
 "The comments of Mr. Cuccinelli are a disgrace and akin to blaming the parents of a mentally ill child for conceiving him or her.
 Such comments have no place in a rational debate about national immigration policy, a debate which is long overdue and long delayed by those currently holding executive office in our nation."

-A staunch defender of the administration's hard line immigration policies, Cuccinelli set off a controversy in August, telling NPR his take on the sonnet that appears on the Statue of Liberty: "Give me your tired and your poor who can stand on their own two feet and who will not become a public charge," a revision of the famous words of Emma Lazarus.
+A staunch defender of the administration's hard-line immigration policies, Cuccinelli set off a controversy in August, telling NPR his take on the sonnet that appears on the Statue of Liberty: "Give me your tired and your poor who can stand on their own two feet and who will not become a public charge" — a revision of the famous words of Emma Lazarus.
 He made the comments in an interview in which he defended a program aimed at making unauthorized immigrants ineligible for government programs.